chike0824/chike0824.github.io/README.md

 ## Objective

-My experience with information technology has sparked a love for cybersecurity and computer systems, and I'm excited to move into this area.
+My experience with information technology has sparked a love for cybersecurity and computer systems, and I'm excited to be in this field.
 My goal is to work as a computer analyst .

 ## Relevant Coursework
 • System Administration and Maintenance